 Not obtaining a Personal Identification Number (PIN).
 Akin to providing inaccurate or incomplete information, some people might not obtain a PIN under the mistaken assumption that it’s not necessary.
 Like your official name, social security number, and accurate income information, if your PIN – and your parents’ PIN – is not included, your application will not be processed.
 If you don’t have a PIN or you’ve forgotten it, you can get a new one at the federal student aid PIN website.

 Using Your Tax Return to Complete Your FAFSA Application

 Use the IRS DRT whenever possible.
-You can use the tool as long as at least two weeks have passed since you and your parents have filed your income tax returns with the IRS.
+You can use this tool as long as at least two weeks have passed since you and your parents have filed your income tax returns with the IRS.
 The tool can be accessed from the finance section of your application, and it will take you directly to the IRS website.
-There you will provide certain information (as it appears on your tax return) that will enable you to review the tax information before it’s transferred to your application.
+There, you will provide certain information (as it appears on your tax return) that will enable you to review the tax information before it’s transferred to your application.
 Once you return to the FAFSA application, the financial information from your tax return will be filled in automatically.
-By using the IRS DRT you eliminate the possibility of making mistakes that can cause your application to be delayed or even rejected.
+By using the IRS DRT, you eliminate the possibility of making mistakes that can cause your application to be delayed or rejected.

 Use the IRS DRT if you have used estimated income.
 If you used income estimates on your application because you haven’t filed your income tax return, or because not enough time has passed since you did, you should use IRS DRT to provide the actual numbers once they are available in the system.
-In order to update your financial information, you simply need to go the Make FAFSA Corrections tab, and confirm that your taxes have been filed.
-You will then be directed to follow the instructions to the IRS DRT, to transfer the tax information just as you would have if your returns had been filed before you applied.
+In order to update your financial information, go to the “Make FAFSA Corrections” tab and confirm that your taxes have been filed.
+You will then be directed to follow the instructions on the IRS DRT to transfer your tax information just as you would have if your returns had been filed before you applied.